cmeiklejohn/cmeiklejohn.github.io/_posts/2015-01-10-ad-counter-orset.markdown

   advancing in a lattice defined by the data type of the object being read.
 This ensures that we never read an earlier value and our programs evolve monotonically.
-* Using the observed-remove set in Lasp to support concurrency
+* Using the observed-remove set in Lasp to build richer applications.

 Additionally, we alleviated the following problems in our previous
 example: